-Instead, her grandkids are out of the school as are the roughly 350,000 Chicago kids attending public city schools.
-The teacher's strike, which is entering its fourth day, has Austin parents scrambling to find alternative education options for their children.
-A number of schools, including those in Austin and surrounding West Side neighborhoods, have been opened by CPS under a "Children's First" banner for parents and kids to go.
+Instead, her grandkids are out of school as are roughly 350,000 Chicago kids attending public city schools.
+The teacher’s strike, which is entering its fourth day, has Austin parents scrambling to find alternative educational options for their children.
+A number of schools, including those in Austin and surrounding West Side neighborhoods, have been opened by CPS under a “Children’s First” banner for parents and kids to go.

 Austin schoolteachers remain on the picket line.
 And though many Austin residents do back teachers in general, their support is tempered with the strike as they see their kids losing out on an education.

 “I fully support the teachers; however, I wish they could have accomplished this without going out on strike,” DuBose said.
 “They should have gotten their message out to the families and communities earlier and the support would be greater.
 Right now, many parents think it is all about money and are unaware this will ultimately help our students.”

 Elce Redmond, an organizer with the South Austin Coalition Community Council (SACCC), tells Austin Weekly News that he and other activists will join the teachers on the picket line in solidarity.
 The last teacher’s strike in Chicago occurred 25 years ago, lasting 19 days.
 But the union and Chicago Board of Education this time have expressed belief that an agreement is imminent, and that the teachers and students will return to their classrooms soon.